yyaadet/AIGC/README.md

 An Web UI with intelligent prompts of Stable Diffusion with Core ML on Apple Silicon

 ![Main Screen](./images/main_screen.png)

 ![History Screen](./images/history.png)

-Features:
+# Features:

 1. Use your language to write prompt, for example chinese.
 2. One submit could generate multiple images.
+Improve your prompt writing speed.
 3. Support preserve options of medium and style and artist and resolution.

+We support [runwayml/stable-diffusion-v1-5](https://huggingface.co/runwayml/stable-diffusion-v1-5) and [stable-diffusion-2-1-unclip](https://huggingface.co/stabilityai/stable-diffusion-2-1-unclip) now.

+# Install

 Requirements:
 1. Python 3.9 or latter